gecio/gecio.github.io/docs/_imke/addons/cluster-autoscaler/index.en.md

 ### Step 2

 The annotation command will be used with one of the MachineDeployments above to annotate the desired MachineDeployments.
-In this case, the `test-cluster-worker-v5drmq` will be annotated, and the minimum and maximum will be set.
+In this case the `test-cluster-worker-v5drmq` will be annotated and the minimum and maximum will be set.

 Minimum annotation: